-‘Exarcheia, Europe’s largest anarchist neighborhood based in central Athens, has become one of the most vilified neighbourhoods in the West.
+‘Exarcheia, Europe’s largest anarchist neighborhood based in central Athens, has become one of the most vilified neighborhoods in the West.
 Upon the recent election of a new anti-immigration prime minister, places like Exarcheia, that hold more refugees in a few blocks than enter the United States in a calendar year, find themselves increasingly endangered.
-Are these neighbourhoods really ‘dens of thieves’, or are these just lies we tell ourselves in order to ignore a brutal, inhuman reality?’
+Are these neighborhoods really ‘dens of thieves’, or are these just lies we tell ourselves in order to ignore a brutal, inhuman reality?’

 As I sat down to write this piece, a notification lit up my phone.